OlivierBlanvillain/master-thesis/content.md

 ### Architecture and Implementation

 We now give a quick overview of the architecture and implementation of the scala-lag-comp framework.
-The *Engine* interface presented in #a-functional-framework is composed of two stateful components: *ClockSync* and *StateLoop*. *ClockSync* is responsible for the initial attribution of peer *identity*, and the agreement on a *globalTime*, synchronized among all peers. *StateLoop* stores all the peer inputs and is able to predict the application state at a certain time with the current inputs. #lagcompEngine shows the interconnection between the components of an *Engine*.
+The *Engine* interface presented in #a-functional-framework is composed of two stateful components: *ClockSync* and *StateLoop*. *ClockSync* is responsible for the initial attribution of peer *identity*, and the agreement on a *globalTime*, synchronized among all peers. *StateLoop* stores all the peer *Inputs* and is able to predict the application state at a certain time with the current inputs. #lagcompEngine shows the interconnection between the components of an *Engine*.
 The *triggerRendering* function of *Engine* gets the current *globalTime* from the *ClockSync*, ask the *StateLoop* to predict the *State* at that time, and passes the output for actual rendering to the *render* function.
 Wherever an *Input* is sent to the *Engine* via *futureAct*, this *Input* is combined with the *globalTime* and peer identity to form an *Event*.
 This *Event* is then directly transmitted to the local *StateLoop*, and via the broadcast connection to all the remote *StateLoops*.

 \lagcompEngine{Overview the architecture of the latency compensation framework.}